cloudflare/cloudflare-docs/content/rules/transform/request-header-modification/_index.md

 *   You cannot modify or remove HTTP request headers whose name starts with `x-cf-` or `cf-` except for the `cf-connecting-ip` HTTP request header, which you can remove.

 *   You cannot modify the value of any header commonly used to identify the website visitor's IP address, such as `x-forwarded-for`, `true-client-ip`, or `x-real-ip`.
-Additionally, you cannot remove the `x-forwarded-for` header.

 *   You cannot set or modify the value of `cookie` HTTP request headers, but you can remove these headers.
 Configuring a rule that removes the `cookie` HTTP request header will remove all `cookie` headers in matching requests.